 Before the widespread development of ESG metrics, exclusion-based strategies reflected an approach to implement constraints that may not directly relate to maximizing risk-adjusted returns.
 Branch et al. (2019) describe a more sophisticated approach to incorporate ESG objectives into portfolio construction in their "A Guide to ESG Portfolio Construction".
 Our paper illustrates aspects of how transparent risk disentanglement can improve understanding of the actual risks in an ESG portfolio.
-Robust portfolio management requires understanding of actual risk exposures regardless of high-level portfolio objectives.
+Robust portfolio management requires understanding actual risk exposures, regardless of high-level portfolio objectives.

-As demonstrated with the different strategies described in these analyses, one objective (e.g. exclude a cohort of energy or vice companies per a particular sector mapping) potentially leads to unintended bets such as going overweight in materials.
-While optimized strategies with a given ESG objective such as excluding an undesirable asset sub-portfolio may mitigate some of the knife-edge behavior arising from exclusion strategies, unintended bets may still appear as a particular strategy with a given investment opportunity set will eventually hit tracking-error lower bounds.
+As demonstrated with the different strategies described in these analyses, one objective (e.g, exclude a cohort of energy or vice companies per a particular sector mapping) potentially leads to unintended bets such as going overweight in materials.
+While optimized strategies with a given ESG objective such as excluding an undesirable asset sub-portfolio may mitigate some of the knife-edge behavior arising in exclusion strategies, unintended bets may still appear as a particular strategy with a given investment opportunity set will eventually hit tracking-error lower bounds.
 Thus, another dimension of ESG-related investing complexity arises from the difficulty in addressing all (or even a large subset of ESG concerns) simultaneously.
-Moreover, the resulting strategy may ostensibly focus on one theme e.g., avoid vice stocks, only to become a different mix of seriously active bets.
+Moreover, the resulting strategy may ostensibly focus on one theme, e.g., avoid vice stocks, only to become a different mix of seriously active bets.

 In these contexts, optimization approaches constitute one way to minimize some of the challenges our results illustrate.
-Moreover, these examples demonstrate transparency in a way that can contribute to better sorting out when results arise from time-specific and/or sector-specific characteristics such as Big Tech (i.e., (F)acebook, (A)mazon, (A)pple, (M)icrosoft, (G)oogle- FAAMGs) driving returns.
-Once a key driver shifts (e.g, changes in thresholds, ESG metric construction, investment opportunity set, and geography) related to a particular portfolio's construction and performance evaluation, the outcomes can be highly variable.
+Moreover, these examples demonstrate transparency in a way that can contribute to better sorting out when results arise from time-specific and/or sector-specific characteristics such as Big Tech (i.e., (F)acebook, (A)mazon, (A)pple, (M)icrosoft, (G)oogle-FAAMGs) driving returns.
+Once a key driver shifts (e.g, changes in thresholds.
+ESG metric construction, investment opportunity set, and geography) related to a particular portfolio's construction and performance evaluation, the outcomes can be highly variable.
 Our analysis shows how one can add more transparency to better understand the implications of ESG objectives, which could include unintended risk profiles and risk-adjusted underperformance.

 Using ESG ratings (in this case from MSCI) is not as straightforward as many have initially assumed.
 As others have pointed out (see Berg et al. (2020)), ESG ratings are not consistent across vendors.
 We did not address this dimension of ESG-related complexity in this paper.
-Rather, we focused on the fact that using turns, controlling for size, book-to-market, and other return predictors.
-Brandon et al. (2021) find a positive association between returns and disagreement in environmental ratings across providers.

-one analytical approach can still generate quite different portfolio outcomes depending on how a strategy is implemented.
+Rather, we focused on the fact that using one analytical approach can still generate quite different portfolio outcomes depending on how a strategy is implemented.
 Thus, a simple application of ESG ratings to build ESG portfolios is more complicated than it appears.